ACRYLIC, BRASS, LEDS, ELECTRICAL COMPONENTS

-Inspired by music visualizer displays Saber is a music & sound visualizing lamp.
+Inspired by music visualizer displays and stereo equalizers.
+Saber is a music & sound visualizing lamp.
 Designed to function as either a single unit or in multiples.
 When installed in multiples each individual Saber can be set to one (or all) of eight specific frequencies ranging from bass to high frequencies.
-By selecting increasingly higher frequencies from left to right a spectrum analyzer can be achieved.
+By selecting increasingly higher frequencies from left to right a basic spectrum analyzer can be achieved at a large scale.

 Saber uses a unique touch interface to switch between modes and settings.
 The bottom metal cap is touching sensitive a tap switches between modes and a tap and hold can be used to adjust settings.
 A nod to touch dimmer lamps of old the studio designed saber with the intention that Sabers controls at least remain more analogue than contemporary app-based objects.
 While the Internet of things and physical computing have brought about huge advancements and advantages there has also come with it an expectation, and perhaps even an oversaturation, of products controlled by apps.
 Already there are signs of pushback, a desire to balance the digital and the physical, to consider not just what can be controlled by an app but what should be controlled by an app.
 In the case of Saber we found that physical interaction enhanced the user experience, controlling the sabers by touch, as if playing an instrument of light, became integral to the design.